 Note: Be careful when creating a second Snapshot for the same page using Page Camera.
 You might create a Multiple Snapshot error if you overlap the device type visitor tracking between multiple Snapshots tracking the same page.

 - By default, the Start and End Duration settings are set for you.
 A snapshot will start tracking immediately.
 A snapshot will stop tracking after 60 days OR when it has tracked 25,000 visits.

 For more information on changing these settings, please visit How to Set the Duration of your Snapshot.

 - Step 9

 - At this point, you can click on the Next button in the bottom right-hand corner.
 By default, we track every visit to the page and do not block pop-ups.

-For more information on changing these settings, or learning more about Advanced Tracking Options please visit our Advanced Options section
+Please visit our Advanced Options section for more information on changing these settings or learning more about Advanced Tracking Options.

 - Step 10